 Must I reapply for next year?

 Yes.
 Financial aid is determined on a yearly basis.
-You will need to submit a FAST application and income tax return.
+You will need to submit a PFS application and income tax return.
 Financial aid awards will not be made if the account carries an unresolved past due balance.